 Operating System for Linksys Connect

-NOTE: For more details about this product, visit the E1000 product page to browse more troubleshooting articles, downloadable user guides or firmware updates and other support information.
+NOTE: For more details about this product, visit the Linksys Wi-Fi Router, E1000 Product Page to browse more troubleshooting articles, downloadable user guides or firmware updates and other support information.

 Expanding your network

 Your router has the capability to connect multiple devices in the network such as smartphones, game consoles and printers.
 If you have a large house with devices that require top wireless speeds and a wide range, you can also extend the range of your wireless network by using other networking devices from Linksys such as the Powerline adapters.
 To know more about Powerline adapters, click here.

 Connecting a wireless computer to the Guest network